Saturday, October 29, 2022 | 1:00 PM to 4:00 PM

-PLEASE NOTE: This tour is currently scheduled to be held in person, with limited capacity.
-Masks are required for unvaccinated participants.
-This is an outdoor tour that will not be held in inclement weather.
+PLEASE NOTE: This is an outdoor walking tour that will not be held in inclement weather.
 The rain date is November 5, 2022 at 1pm.

 Relive the Great Crash of 1929 on the Museum's annual crash-themed walking tour of Lower Manhattan.
 This unique walking tour, now in its 34th year, is the only regularly-scheduled event that commemorates the Great Crash of 1929, the Panic of 1907 and the 1987 stock market collapse.
 It also delves into the political, financial, real estate and architectural history of Wall Street and New York City.

 The tour shows that despite such adversities as the Great Fires of 1776 and 1835, financial panics of the 19th century, the 1920 Wall Street explosion, the Crash of 1929, the stock market collapse of 1987, the September 11, 2001 terrorist attack and the financial crisis of 2008, New York and Wall Street have always recovered their position as the world's financial capital.

 James S. Kaplan, an attorney and political historian, and Richard M. Warshauer, a commercial real estate executive and Wall Street aficionado, will conduct the tour under the auspices of the Museum of American Finance.